 Participants are selected by the leadership and / or the training leaders of each territory, command or region within Europe.

 - candidates and cadets;

-- employees who are in a leadership role within The Salvation Army or preparing to take up such a role and;
+- employees who are in a leadership role or key position within The Salvation Army or preparing to take up such a responsibility;

 - officers who wish to refresh their knowledge of the subjects offered.